gnumonik/placket/README.md

 Pλacket (or placket if you hate Greek letters) is a command-line utility, written in Haskell and based on libpcap, that interprets a small reactive scripting language which generating and processing streams of raw network packets.

-Pλacket allows the user to define and combine a variety of *sources* (e.g. network devices, pcap files, or packet generating functions), connect those sources to *packet machines* that modify, filter, or perform effectful actions (such as sending, writing to a pcap, pretty printing packets or fields to the terminal or a file, etc).
+Pλacket allows the user to define and combine a variety of *sources* (e.g. network devices, pcap files, or packet generating functions), connect those sources to *packet machines*, which are workers that modify, filter, or perform effectful actions (such as sending, writing to a pcap file, pretty printing packets or fields to the terminal or a file, etc).

 In this documentation, it will sometimes be useful to refer to the *shape* of a packet.
 The shape of a packet is the set of protocols, represented in descending order from left to right.
 For example, a typical DNS packet might have the shape [DNS ; UDP ; IP4 ; ETH].